island255/TOSEM2022/README.md

 Folder "construction" shows some scripts to compile the binaries. "construction\Dockerfile_source2binary" is a Dockerfile for compiling coreutils v8.29 using clang-10 and O0-O3 options.
 Run "docker build -t image_owner/image_name -f Dockerfile_source2binary ." to build an image containing the source and binary of coreutils.

+Dataset will be open-sourced after the acceptance of the paper.

 ## Labeling

 Folder "ground_truth_building" contains the code to automatically label the above dataset.
 In detail, the code structure is listed as follows: